larayeung/social-media-ecocide/planetpoppy.love/readme.md

 2. put a shortcut to love2d in the social-media-ecocide folder
 3. drag the planetpoppy.love folder into the shortcut

 Currently, it's not even a world of tulips!
-It's just bedrock.
+It's just dirt.

-Ideally we would have a few more layers of uh, existence.

-We do know that there could be uh, soil on top of the bedrock.
+We do know that there could be uh, poppies on top of the dirt.

+And on some of that dirt exists poppies.
+Right now they look like squares.

+These poppies look remarkably like the ones from Lake Elsinore!

+If you step on them, they die.
+This means that each poppy has around...two inches of space.
+In this place, an inch is equal to 5 pixels.